pollfish/docs/ios.md

         pollfishParams.indicatorPosition=Int32(PollfishPosition.PollFishPositionMiddleRight.rawValue);
 ```
 <br/>
-Indicator position affects also from which side the survey panel will slide-in (Right or Left).
+indicatorPosition param affects also from which side the survey panel will slide-in (Right or Left).
 <br/>

 #### **5.2.2 .requestUUID (NSString \*)**

 Sets a unique id to identify a user and be passed through server-to-server callbacks.
 You can read more on how to retrieve this param through the callbacks <a href="https://www.pollfish.com/docs/s2s">here</a>.
 <br/><br/>
-Below you can see an example on how you can pass a request id during initialization:
+Below you can see an example on how you can pass a requestUUID during initialization:
 <br/><br/>
 <span style="text-decoration: underline">Objective-C:</span>
 ```